-- 1. Develop problem statement - 2.
+- 1. Be able to develop problem statement - 2.
 Understand requirement analysis and identify design methodologies - 3.
 Use computing tools and appropriate programming language

 Mini projects can be developed in groups by selecting any topics such as DBMS, Image processing, Wireless sensor network, Data mining, Data analytics or any other topics using latest technologies.
 Each groups consisting of a maximum of two students.